Alaska earthquake triggers tsunami warning in Pacific Ocean | DW | 29.07.2021

 It measured the quake as having a depth of 35 kilometers (21.7 miles).

+The US government issued a tsunami warning for south Alaska and the Alaskan peninsula.

+"Hazardous tsunami waves for this earthquake are possible within the next three hours along some coasts," the US Tsunami Warning System said in a statement.

-Officials issued a tsunami warning for Guam and Northern Mariana Islands in the Pacific Ocean.
+Officials also issued a tsunami warning for Guam and Northern Mariana Islands in the Pacific Ocean.

 The Pacific Tsunami Warning Center (PTWC) said it was also investigating whether there was a tsunami threat to Hawaii.